Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 In both solar leases and SPPA, the solar company installs the solar panel on top of the homeowner’s roofs as you make monthly payments.

-In the solar lease, the payment is fixed regardless of how much energy the system produces, whereas, in Solar PPAS, your contract will state the cost of each kilowatt-hour of the solar energy produced.
+In the solar lease, the payment is fixed regardless of how much energy the system produces, whereas, in Solar PPAS, your contract will state the cost of each kilowatt-hour of solar energy produced.

 What are the Advantages of Leasing Solar Panels?

-- Zero Maintenance Costs; The maintenance of the solar system is up to the company and not something you have to organize or pay for.
+- Zero Maintenance Costs: The maintenance of the solar system is up to the company and not something you have to organize or pay for.
 You don’t have to monitor the solar system since you only rent and do not own the solar panels.

-- Fixed Monthly Installments; In a solar lease, you make fixed monthly payments clearly stated in the contract.
+- Fixed Monthly Installments: In a solar lease, you make fixed monthly payments clearly stated in the contract.
 That makes it easier for you to budget your total monthly expenses.

 What are the Disadvantages of Solar Leasing?